FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 </div>
 </div>

 ### Translation Surfaces out of IETs (Suspensions)

 The reverse construction—building a translation surface from an IET—is remarkably straightforward.
 We can create a translation surface with a segment such that the vertical flow induces the same IET on that segment.
 The following illustration captures the essence of this construction:

 <img src="/assets/svgs/veech_alternative/IETSuspension.svg" alt="Suspension of an IET creating a translation surface." style="width: 60%; display: block; margin: 0 auto;">

-## <u>Session 2.5</u> (Fabian Lander), March ?th: "Decomposing" a translation surfaces into IETs and defining elementary translation surfaces
+## <u>Session 2.5</u> (Fabian Lander), March 12th: "Decomposing" a translation surfaces into IETs and defining elementary translation surfaces

 ### Elementary Translation Surfaces